sourcemeta/learnjsonschema.com/content/2020-12/unevaluated/unevaluatedProperties.markdown

 Annotations
 -----------

-If this keyword is applied to any instance element, it produces an annotation value of `true`.
+The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.

-## Explanation
+## Evaluation

 First, let's understand what evaluation means. `unevaluatedProperties` considers annotations from `properties`, `patternProperties`, and `additionalProperties`, both as adjacent keywords and in subschemas of adjacent keywords.
 Additionally, `unevaluatedProperties` is affected by other `unevaluatedProperties` in nested schemas (if present).
-Each of these keywords will produce an annotation of the properties that they've evaluated.
-- For `properties`, it's just the listed keys intersected with what's in the instance.
-- For `patternProperties`, it's the list of properties that matches at least one of the regexes.
-- For `additionalProperties`, it's basically the rest of the properties.

-If any of these are in subschemas of adjacent keywords, and those subschemas fail validation, those annotations are dropped in that case.
-The effect is that those properties are not considered evaluated.
+- `properties`, `patternProperties`, `additionalProperties`, and `unevaluatedProperties` emit annotations for the properties they validated against.
+- If `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` emitted an annotation at the same instance location (independently of the schema location) for a certain property, that property is considered to have been evaluated.
+- By definition, the `unevaluatedProperties` keyword is always interpreted AFTER `properties`, `patternProperties`, `additionalProperties`.
+- As its name implies, `unevaluatedProperties` is an applicator that will apply to any object property not evaluated.

+## Explanation

 Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.
 For all such properties, validation succeeds if the child instance validates against the `unevaluatedProperties` schema.
-This means that `properties`, `patternProperties`, `additionalProperties`, and all in-place applicators must be evaluated before this keyword can be evaluated.

 - The value of `unevaluatedProperties` must be a valid JSON Schema.
-- It considers annotations from `properties`, `patternProperties`, and `additionalProperties`, both as adjacent keywords and in subschemas of adjacent keywords.
-- This annotation affects the behavior of `unevaluatedProperties` in parent schemas.
-- `unevaluatedProperties` cannot see outside the schema to which it belongs.
 - The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.

 ## Examples